TomoakiNagahara/op-module-develop/selftest/README.md

 How to entry
 ===

-1. Unit has method of Selftest.
+1. Implement self-test methods on the that unit.
-2. Unit has selftest directory and it place in config.php.
+2. Create a self-test directory on that unit and put config.php file.